dgaydukov/cert-aws/sa/files/sa.md

 RAM - helps securely share your resources across AWS accounts or within your Organization.
 Shared resources can't be re-shared.
 To share resources, you create a Resource Share, give it a name, add one or more of your resources to it, and grant access to other AWS accounts.
 Account iam policy & scp applied to shared resource same way they are applied to provisioned resource in that account.
 There are 2 types of sharing:
 * sharing with organization - share resource with whole organization or with OU.
 For this to work master account should enable resource sharing within organization.
 If it's not done you can't share resources with organization, but you can still use individual sharing.
+To enable sharing to to RAM console => setting, and tick `Enable sharing with AWS Organizations`.
+This would activate sharing for your org.
 * individual sharing - share resource with individual account

 ###### DataSync
-DataSync - online data transfer service that simplifies/automates/accelerates copying large amounts of data to and from s3/efs/FSx over the internet/DX.
+Online data transfer service that simplifies/automates/accelerates copying large amounts of data to and from s3/efs/FSx over the internet/DX.
 How it works:
 * uses a purpose-built network protocol and scale-out architecture to accelerate transfer to and from AWS.
 * automatically scales and handles moving files and objects, scheduling data transfers, monitoring the progress of transfers, encryption, verification of data transfers, and notifying customers of any issues
 If you want to migrate on-premise data to aws you should:
 * make an initial copy of your entire dataset
 * schedule subsequent incremental transfers of changing data until the final cut-over from on-premises to AWS During migration DataSync:
-* includes encryption and integrity validation to help make sure your data arrives securely, intact, and ready to use You can turn off integrity check for initial transfer if data in source are constantly changing - this would expedite initial sync, and then turn it on after finish initial transfer.
+* includes encryption and integrity validation to help make sure your data arrives securely, intact, and ready to use.
+You can turn off integrity check for initial transfer if data in source are constantly changing - this would expedite initial sync, and then turn it on after finish initial transfer.
 * can schedule your migration to run during off-hours, limit network bandwidth to offload network
 * can preserve metadata between storage systems that have similar metadata structures